Spring-harvested flaxseed and canola research

 The Canadian Grain Commission’s Grain Research Laboratory is conducting research on the effects of late harvest on canola and flaxseed quality and is seeking samples of canola and flaxseed that was seeded in spring 2019, but not harvested until spring 2020.

 To participate in the study, send us your flaxseed and canola samples as soon as possible after you’ve harvested this spring.
-You can mail in your samples using any Harvest Sample Program envelope.
-If you do not have a Harvest Sample Program envelope, please contact us to request one.

 In exchange for your samples, you’ll receive the following results :